cbteeple/pressure_controller_docs/docs/ros-driver/setup.md

 This ROS driver takes care of the low-level details of coordinating pressure control devices:
 - low-level splitting of commands to different controllers
 - Synchronizing timers on all controllers
-- Stitching data from several controlers back into a single "data" signal (gets published to a ROS topic)
+- Stitching data from several controllers back into a single "data" signal (gets published to a ROS topic)

 With proper setup, you can treat a group of pressure controllers like one larger device with the combined number of channels.